ruby-amqp/rubymarchhare.info/articles/guides.md

 This guide covers:

- * How to use TLS (SSL) connections to RabbitMQ with Bunny
+ * How to use TLS (SSL) connections to RabbitMQ with March Hare